Makin-Things/bom-radar-card/README.md

 ## Options

-All if the options below can be selected using the GUI config editor, there is no need to edit the yaml config directly.
+All of the options below can be selected using the GUI config editor, there is no need to edit the yaml config directly.

 | Name                       | Type    | Requirement  | Description                                                  | Default                                      |
 | -------------------------- | ------- | ------------ | ------------------------------------------------------------ | -------------------------------------------- |